mgibbs189/admin-cleanup/README.md

 If your site has a bunch of custom post types, or many plugins with their own top-level menu, then the WP admin menu will quickly become overcroweded.

-This plugin lets you either hide menu items (e.g. Comments) entirely, or move them into a space-efficient dropdown within the WP Admin Bar.
+This plugin lets you hide menu items (e.g. `Tools`) entirely, or move them into the WP Admin Bar.

 **Before:**